abinit/abipy/docs/workflows.rst

    ``__AbinitFlow__.pickle`` is the pickle file used to save the status of the `Flow`.
 Don't touch it!

 The ``job.sh`` script has been generated using the information provided by ``manager.yml``.
-In this case it's a simple shell script that executes the code but this is normal because we are using ``qtype: shell``.
+In this case it's a simple shell script that executes the code directly as we are using ``qtype: shell``.
 The script will be more complicated when we start to submit jobs on a cluster with a resource manager.

 We usually interact with the AbiPy flow via the ``abirun.py`` script.